Skip to Content

 Quick and Easy Tomato Gnocchi

-It joins other simple gnocchi ideas like pan-fried gnocchi with bacon, blue cheese gnocchi, cheesy gnocchi alla Sorrentina and a delicious cabbage gnocchi with walnuts.
+It joins other simple gnocchi ideas like pan-fried gnocchi with bacon, blue cheese gnocchi, cheesy gnocchi alla Sorrentina, gnocchi with tomato sauce, gnocchi and tomato tray bake and a delicious cabbage gnocchi with walnuts.

 It is given a hint of spice and complexity by the addition of a liberal sprinkling of Worcestershire sauce.

-Rather than mashing the sausages I keep them while and slice.
-It adds both texture and body to the dish… and that’s it.
+Rather than breaking the sausages up, I keep them whole and slice them.
+It adds both texture and body to the dish... and that's it.
 It really is that simple!

 The whole dish will go from your fridge to your table in around 30 minutes.

-Close up sausage gnocchi in a tomato sauce with fresh parsley.
+Close-up sausage gnocchi in a rich tomato sauce served with fresh parsley.

 Frequently Asked Questions